 Do You Qualify for an EB-5 Investor Visa?

-The EB-5 green card is an investment visa, and requires the beneficiary to place a substantial amount of his or her funds into a U.S. business.
-There are two ways of fulfilling this obligation:
+The EB-5 green card is an investment visa and requires the beneficiary to place a substantial amount of his or her funds into a U.S. business.
+Our Eb-5 lawyer explains that there are two ways of fulfilling this obligation:

 Regardless which of these forms your investment takes, you will be responsible for creating at least 10 full-time U.S. jobs as part of your visa commitment.
 At the end of your two-year conditional residency, USCIS will evaluate your business and determine if you have invested the full amount of capital, and created the required number of jobs.
 If you have fulfilled the terms of your visa, you may apply to remove the conditions on your visa and enjoy unrestricted access to the U.S. with your permanent green card.